ffbsee/FFNodeList/README.md

 A simple Perl Script to generate a Freifunk Node List.
 The Script get his informations from the [Meshviewer](https://github.com/ffnord/meshviewer) [1](https://github.com/ffbsee/meshviewer).
-The Meshviewer jas a few JSON Files and this script use them.
+The Meshviewer has a few JSON Files [²](https://vpn3.ffbsee.de/meshviewer/nodes.json) [³](https://vpn3.ffbsee.de/meshviewer/graph.json) and this script use them.
 Please have a look at the global variables from the script.

 #SortableTables